quinlan-lab/constraint-tools/README.md

 ## Development

-Changes to `vue-app` necessitate a rebuilding of the vue app by running
+Changes to the `vue-app` directory necessitate rebuilding the vue app by running

 ```
 bash build-vue-app.sh